 Fortunately, if you and your girlfriend agree you want to ejaculate inside of her, spermicide is not your only option for pregnancy prevention.
 A number of birth control methods are available that have higher effectiveness rates than spermicide and would allow you to ejaculate inside your fiancée without worrying about pregnancy (assuming the methods are used correctly).
 Birth control pills, the ring, the patch, the shot, and IUDs (intra-uterine device) are all methods that work well in preventing pregnancy.
 If STIs are not a concern for the two of you, these methods would allow you to have sex and ejaculate inside your partner without using a condom.

 As you and your partner continue to discuss your contraceptive options, she might like to make an appointment with a gynecologist or other ob/gyn provider.
-If she is a student at Columbia, she can contact Medical Services (Morningside) or the Student Health Service (CUMC) to schedule an appointment.
 You might offer to go with her, and if it's OK with her, you may be invited into the room when contraception is discussed.
 That way, you can both be informed of the risks and advantages of different methods, and can choose a method that is right for you as a couple.Alice!